cncoulter/cncoulter.github.io/_posts/2017-02-17-The-Dream-Quest-of-Vellitt-Boe.md

 ---
 layout: post
 title: "The Dream-Quest of Vellitt Boe by Kij Johnson"
 permalink:
 published: true
 date: 2017-02-17 19:45
-category:
+categories:
-tag: reading
+- reading
+tags:
+- short fiction
+- Kij Johnson
 ---

-***The Dream-Quest of Vellitt Boe* by Kij Johnson.
-Tor.com, 2016. <http://publishing.tor.com/thedreamquestofvellittboe-kijjohnson/9780765386519/>**
+<p style="color: gray;">Tor.com, 2016. <a href="http://publishing.tor.com/thedreamquestofvellittboe-kijjohnson/9780765386519/">http://publishing.tor.com/thedreamquestofvellittboe-kijjohnson/9780765386519/</a></p>

 I first encountered Kij Johnson when I was reading the March 2016 issue of *Clarkesworld Magazine*.
-I hadn’t heard of her before, and I read her story “Coyote Invents the Land of the Dead.”
-That story did not work for me.
+I hadn’t heard of her before, and I read her story [“Coyote Invents the Land of the Dead.”](http://clarkesworldmagazine.com/johnson_03_16/) That story did not work for me.
 The language was too abstract for me, the story too ethereal.
 It had a cool vibe, but no staying power.
 After I read the story, I encountered some cognitive dissonance while reading the author blurb:

 > Kij Johnson is a three-time winner of the Nebula Award, and has also won the Hugo, World Fantasy, Sturgeon, and Crawford Awards.